-Section 55-a of Civil Service Law provides for the employment of persons with disabilities by municipalities.
-Each municipal civil service agency in the state may, by rule, determine a prescribed number of positions, not to exceed seven hundred positions, with duties which can be performed by physically or mentally disabled persons who are found qualified to perform satisfactorily such duties.
+Each local civil service agency in New York State (State) may, by rule, determine a prescribed number of positions (not to exceed 700) with duties which can be performed by persons with physical or mental disabilities who are found qualified to perform such duties satisfactorily.

-Each municipal civil service agency has policies and procedures regarding appointments pursuant to Section 55-a of Civil Service Law.
-Depending on the municipal civil service agency polices and procedures, it is typically up to the discretion of an appointing authority to decide to fill an entry-level competitive class position from an open-competitive civil service examination eligible list or to appoint a qualified disabled individual on a non-competitive basis.
+Each local civil service agency has policies and procedures regarding appointments pursuant to Section 55-a.
+Depending on the local civil service agency's policies and procedures, it is typically an employer's prerogative whether to appoint an entry-level competitive class position from an open-competitive civil service examination eligible list or to appoint a qualified person with a disability on a non-competitive basis.